SchedMD/slurm-gcp/docs/faq.md

 If you want to install software, it is recommended to bake it into the image.
 Doing so will speed up the deployment of bursted compute nodes.
 See [customize image](./images.md#customize) for more information.

+### How do I replace the controller?

+Replacing the controller instance is a hazardous action.

+It is reccommeded to:

+1. Drain the cluster of all jobs.
+   - Optionally, `state=power_down` all nodes.
+1. Save and export all local data off the controller.
+   - By default, the database (mariadb) and `/home` (NFS mounted) are local.
+1. Replace the controller instance by either:
+   - Update `tfvars` configuration then `terraform apply`.
+   - Or, manually terminate the controller instance then `terraform apply`.
+1. Reboot all instances with NFS mounts to the controller.
+   - By default, this includes all login and compute nodes.